-Course type: Programme Core (PC) Pre-requisites: ICPC16 No. of Credits: 3
+Course type: Programme Core (PC) Pre-requisites: ICPC16

 - 1. To introduce the terminology and concepts associated with Process control domain. - 2.
 To impart knowledge in the design of control systems and PID controller tuning for processes. - 3.
 To familiarize the students with characteristics, selection, sizing of control valves. - 4.
 To elaborate different types of control schemes such as cascade control, feed forward control and Model Based control schemes.